mnberthe/aws-solutions-architect-associate-notes/README.md

       - Route 53 health checkers are outside the VPC.
 They can’t access private endpoints (private VPC or on-premises resources).
       - Create a CloudWatch Metric and associate a CloudWatch Alarm to it, then create a Health Check that checks the Cloud watch alarm.

+## API Gateway

+- Serverless REST APIs
+- Invoke Lambda functions using REST APIs (API gateway will proxy the request to lambda)
+- Supports WebSocket (stateful)
+- Cache API responses
+- Can be integrated with any HTTP endpoint in the backend or any AWS API -
+__Endpoint Types__
+ - __Edge-Optimized (default):__
+   - For global clients
+   - Requests are routed through the CloudFront edge locations (improves latency)
+   - The API Gateway lives in only one region but it is accessible efficiently through edge locations
+ - __Regional__
+   - For clients within the same region
+   - Could manually combine with your own CloudFront distribution for global deployment (this way you will have more control over the caching strategies and the distribution)
+ - __Private__
+   - Can only be accessed within your VPC using an Interface VPC endpoint (ENI)
+   - Use resource policy to define access

+__Security__
+- __User Authentication through__
+  - IAM Roles (useful for internal applications)
+  - Cognito (identity for external users – example mobile users)
+  - Custom Authorizer( Using lambda function to validate the token being passed in the header and return an lAM policy to determine if the user should be allowed to access the resource )
+- __Custom Domain Name HTTPS security through__ integration with AWS Certificate Manager (ACM)

 # Content delivery

 ## CloudFront